A High School for Creative Critical Thinkers

 - We choose not to offer AP tests at Highland Hall, so there is no need for students to feel pressured to focus on a small area of academic challenge and miss the richness that comes from participating in a broad array of classes.

-- Our faculty utilize our 11-acre campus and thriving biodynamic garden to support the students connection to the curriculum.
+- Our 11-acre campus and thriving biodynamic garden support students connection to the curriculum.

 - Our sports programs are open to all students regardless of experience and everyone is encouraged to join.
 We offer a three-season sports program that includes co-ed soccer, girls volleyball, boys volleyball, girls basketball, boys basketball, girls softball, co-ed cross country, and co-ed archery.

 Highland Hall graduates attend many excellent colleges and universities.
 A Waldorf high school education offers much more than a solid academic foundation.
-When Highland Hall students graduate, they are equipped intellectually and emotionally to meet the future and bring purpose to their lives.
+When Highland Hall students graduate, they are equipped intellectually, academically, and emotionally to meet the future and bring purpose to their lives.